innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 <!-- #endregion -->

 <!-- #region activity=true -->
-### My Observations
+### My observations

 *Click the arrow in the sidebar to reveal my observations.*
 <!-- #endregion -->

-When I ran the programme, I got counts between 365 and 380 for each rotation, depending in part on the speed I set the wheels to run at.
+When I ran the program, I got counts between 365 and 380 for each rotation, depending in part on the speed I set the wheels to run at.

 The simulator actually runs in steps, with 30 steps per simulated second.
 This means that at 20% speed, the wheel will turn approximately 6 to 7 degrees each step.
 By the time the simulator detects that the wheel has reached *at least* 360 degrees (i.e. completed one rotation), it may already have exceeded that amount of turn; so the stopping condition for the `.on_for_rotations` function, which is based on observing the turned angle, may actually stop the motors after more than one rotation.

 So notwithstanding the values we get for the position count after a single rotation, the position is actually measured in degrees.

 <!-- #region activity=true -->
-## Activity — Are We There Yet?
+## Activity — are we there yet?

 In this activity, you will experiment with driving the robot over a fixed distance.